Sewer Service Fees

 The CIP is currently under-funded by the District’s tax millage of 5.7 mills collected by Greenville County.
 Without additional income through sewer service fees, Metro will be forced to significantly reduce its funding of these types of projects which will jeopardize the future performance of the system and restrict growth within the District.

 Metro’s commission and staff researched all available means before determining this was the best option for the funding.
 A sewer service fee schedule was developed to charge a fee prorated on the water use analysis.
-The fee is not a taxation but will be charged to users of the sewer system on the annual real estate tax bill distributed at the end of the calendar year.
+The fee is not taxation but will be charged to users of the sewer system on the annual real estate tax bill distributed at the end of the calendar year.
 Metro also determined that this fee is lower than the fees of comparable sewer systems.

 The sewer service fee will benefit users of the Metro both short and long term.
 Short term, the funds received from the fee will keep the system operating at an acceptable performance level.
 Long term, users will not be burdened with additional costs associated with emergency repairs.
-The sewer service fee will allow Metro to continue its proactive approach of finding and repairing problems before they become a major issue.
+The sewer service fee will allow Metro to continue its proactive approach to finding and repairing problems before they become a major issue.

 To review the research and detailed report that supports the implementation of the new Sewer Service Fee, click here.